akshayGudhate/whatsapp-meow-bridge/README.md

 - Clone the project using `https://github.com/akshayGudhate/whatsapp-meow-bridge.git`.
 - Open server folder `cd server` where the HTTPS server code has been added.
+- Add `.env` file and add below environment variables as per your local environment. *TEST_USER1, TEST_USER2* are the phone numbers like *9195xxxxxx85* for which bot is available.
+  1. PORT
+  2. DATABASE_DIALECT
+  3. DATABASE_URL
+  4. TEST_USER1
+  5. TEST_USER2
 - Run `go mod tidy` in server folder.
 - Run `go build` and then `./whatsapp-bridge` to run the code or simply Run `go run .` to start the HTTP server.